Azure/iot-identity-service/docs/running/aziot-certd.md

 1. Finally, run the service.

-    As mentioned at the beginning, if your config file is not saved at `/etc/aziot/certd/config.toml`, set the `CONFIG` env var to its actual path.
+    As mentioned at the beginning, if your config file is not saved at `/etc/aziot/certd/config.toml`, set the `AZIOT_CERTD_CONFIG` env var to its actual path.

     ```sh
-    export CONFIG='...'
+    export AZIOT_CERTD_CONFIG='...'

     cargo run -p aziot-certd
     ```